cadin/panels/README.md

 ### Contribute

 If you would like to contribute a feature or bug fix please contact me first and let me know which issue you want work on.
 If there isn't yet an issue for your change, go ahead and write one.

+## License

+Panels is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+**TLDR:** You can use or this code (or modified versions) to create anything you want, public or private, free or commercial.
+For attribution, please retain the Panels credit (with URL and QR code) on the Credits page of your game so that others may find their way here.

+---

+👨🏻‍🦲❤️🛠